 Mountainhome home prices are not only among the most expensive in Pennsylvania, but Mountainhome real estate also consistently ranks among the most expensive in America.

-Mountainhome is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mountainhome is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mountainhome is a town of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Mountainhome who work in management occupations (23.05%), office and administrative support (18.69%), and sales jobs (10.59%).

 Of important note, Mountainhome is also a town of artists.
 Mountainhome has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mountainhome’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.44% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mountainhome has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mountainhome a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.